pantheon-systems/documentation/source/content/style-guide.md

 <Example>

 Given two new sites with slugs <Popover title="Slugs" content="Generally, Slugs are URL friendly descriptions for a post or a page in WordPress.
-In the context of WordPress Site Networks, a slug is a URL friendly description for a network site." /> `first-site` and `second-site`, each configuration will result in the following URLs:
+In the context of WordPress Multisite, a slug is a URL friendly description for a network site." /> `first-site` and `second-site`, each configuration will result in the following URLs:

 * Subdirectories: `example.com/first-site` and `example.com/second-site`.
 * Subdomains: `first-site.example.com` and `second-site.example.com`.